rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 - The first column shows the memory location of each instruction in the `main` function.
 These addresses are in the text section of the virtual address space, where the program code resides.
 - The second column shows the byte offset of each instruction from the start of `main`.
 For example, `<main+64>` means that the instruction is 64 bytes (in decimal) from the start of `main`.
 Yeah, you'll see offsets in both hexadecimal and decimal, so it is best to get used to both now.
 - The remaining columns show the assembly mnemonic and operands for each instruction.
 - I've also added some additional comments to the code that won't be there in the actual output.

 It’s important to note that the assembly mnemonics shown here are not what’s stored in memory.
 Instead, the mnemonics are human-readable versions of the binary machine code, made visible by using a disassembler like `gdb`.

-Our goal is to determine where `modified` and `buffer` are relative to each other in memory.
+Our goal is to determine where `unsecured` and `buffer` are relative to each other in memory.
 To do this, we need to figure out their positions relative to the stack pointer register, `esp`.

-We can identify the memory location of the `modified` variable by finding the instructions that correspond to the C code `modified = 0;` and `if(modified != 0)`.
-In this simple disassembly, the `mov DWORD PTR [esp+0x5c],0x0` instruction at address `0x080483fd` initializes `modified`, and the sequence of `mov`, `test`, and `je` instructions starting at `0x08048411` checks its value.
-This tells us that `modified` is located at `esp + 0x5c`.
+We can identify the memory location of the `unsecured` variable by finding the instructions that correspond to the C code `unsecured = 0;` and `if(unsecured != 0)`.
+In this simple disassembly, the `mov DWORD PTR [esp+0x5c],0x0` instruction at address `0x080483fd` initializes `unsecured`, and the sequence of `mov`, `test`, and `je` instructions starting at `0x08048411` checks its value.
+This tells us that `unsecured` is located at `esp + 0x5c`.

 Similarly, we can find the location of `buffer` by looking for the call to `gets()` that uses `buffer` as an argument.
 Here, we rely on our knowledge of the 32-bit x86 **calling convention**, which dictates that function arguments are passed via the stack.
 In the disassembly above, the `call` instruction targeting `gets()` at `<main+24>` shows that `esp + 0x1c` is the start of `buffer` because that address is passed to `gets()` via the `eax` register.

 Keep in mind that compiler optimizations can sometimes result in disassembly that looks very different from the original source code.
 The compiler might rearrange or even eliminate certain instructions to improve performance.

-Now that we suspect `modified` is at `esp+0x5c` and `buffer` is at `esp+0x1c`, we can calculate the relative positions of `modified` and `buffer` in memory.
-A quick subtraction (`0x5c - 0x1c`) shows that the start of `buffer` and the start of `modified` are 64 bytes apart.
-To avoid overwriting other important stack values (more on this later), let’s modify our exploit string so it only overflows into `modified` and not any further:
+Now that we suspect `unsecured` is at `esp+0x5c` and `buffer` is at `esp+0x1c`, we can calculate the relative positions of `unsecured` and `buffer` in memory.
+A quick subtraction (`0x5c - 0x1c`) shows that the start of `buffer` and the start of `unsecured` are 64 bytes apart.
+To avoid overwriting other important stack values (more on this later), let’s modify our exploit string so it only overflows into `unsecured` and not any further:

 ```bash
 python3 -c "print('a'*64);" | stack0
 ```

-You might wonder if this code produces a string long enough to overwrite `modified` given that it only writes 64 'a' characters.
+You might wonder if this code produces a string long enough to overwrite `unsecured` given that it only writes 64 'a' characters.
 It does!
-This input will overwrite the first byte of `modified` because the Python code `print('a'*64)` produces a 65-character string---64 `a` characters followed by a newline character (`0x0a`), which is automatically added by `print`.
-The newline character is what overwrites `modified`.
+This input will overwrite the first byte of `unsecured` because the Python code `print('a'*64)` produces a 65-character string---64 `a` characters followed by a newline character (`0x0a`), which is automatically added by `print`.
+The newline character is what overwrites `unsecured`.
 Let’s use `gdb` to see the impact of this input on a running process:

 ```bash
 $ python -c "print('a'*64)" > input.txt